-A unique element of the Habitat homeownership model is what we call: sweat equity.
-As part of the Habitat homeowner partnership, the partner family volunteers 500 hours with the organization.
+A unique element of the Habitat homeownership model is that as as part of the Habitat homeowner partnership, the partner family volunteers 500 hours with the organization.
 Whether on the build site, at a Habitat ReStore, or in the office.
-Aziza and Richard are looking forward to completing their required sweat equity hours to qualify for their Habitat home by volunteering their time in the Habitat ReStore.
+Aziza and Richard are looking forward to completing their volunteer hours to qualify for their Habitat home by volunteering their time in the Habitat ReStore.

 “We actually first met while working together at a secondhand store over nine years ago,” says Aziza.